 Former factories, modern art in two indoor galleries and one outdoors are some of the best things to see on this walk from Vauxhall and Waterloo.
 This stroll is for those who want to see the backstage of Lambeth and explore things that are each from a different story, enjoy the green areas, history exploration and modern art.

 Would you like the most important information from this post & a map to print?
 Download In Brief_Map_Vauxhall to Waterloo and off you go.

 Things to see near Vauxhall and Waterloo: Vauxhall Pleasure Gardens

-Today, it’s easy to miss this green space, even if you’re near Vauxhall everyday and know the area quite well.
+Today, it’s easy to miss this green space.
 The narrow entrance leading to the gardens is between a pub and another building and it’s easy to pass it without noticing.
 When I visited the gardens, around Valentine’s Day, I spotted a flower heart on south wall of the pub.
 Can you see it too on the picture below?

 Nowadays, it’s a local green space providing space for dog walking, families and train spotters.
 If you like watching animals, you’ll be happy to hear that it’s also a home to Vauxhall City Farm.